-More personal time
+Excessive personal time

-- make personal phone calls all the time
+- Make lots of personal phone calls

-- take lots of naps during work hours
+- Frequently fall asleep during work hours

-- take lots of smoke breaks
+- Take lots of smoke breaks

-Internet time thef
+Internet time theft

 This happens when employees browse the Internet for irrelevant purposes such as online shopping, scrolling through social media, playing games, reading newspapers, working on their side hustles, etc.